ITI/pces/docs/PCES-Internals.md

 *MsgSrtID* is an ID for a measurement that was started earlier in the execution thread this message is part of.  *StartMsr* is the simulation time when that measurement started.

 *RtnCPID*, *RtnLabel*, and *RtnMsgType* are fields set by a function of the *srvReq* class, that requests service from some server that is typically in a different CmpPtn.
 After service is provided there, the message is returned to the CmpPtn and function indicated by the first two of these fields, with a *MsgType* field given by in message's *RtnMsgType* field.
+These fields are involved in the communication from 'request encrypt' to 'crypto server' in Figure 2.

 When the message is associated with a *Flow*, the *Rate* field gives the bitrate of the edge of the flow described in the message.  *FlowState* is a code that indicates whether the message describes the leading edge of a new *Flow*, the trailing edge of a flow that is disappearing, or a rate change to a flow that has already been established and it not now terminating (even if the *Rate* drops to 0.0).